 An incarnation of Goddess Lakshmi herself, Rukmini is considered as one of the two most beautiful women in Mahabharata.
 Daughter of King Bheeshmak of Vidarbha, Rukmini was a perfect princess.
-In Mahabharata, it is said that she was such a beauty of Dwaparyug that every king of that era wished to marry her but she was already in love with Lord Krishna whose virtue, valor, gallantry, and charm was enough to make her fall in love with him.
+In Mahabharata, it is said that she was such a beauty of Dwaparyug that every king of that era wished to marry her, but she was already in love with Lord Krishna, whose virtue, courage, gallantry, and charm was enough to make her fall in love with him.

 The other of the two most beautiful women in the Mahabharata, Rukmini being the first one, Draupadi was born out of the sacrificial fire of Yagna.
-Her beauty was quite fiery, dark in complexion, Draupadi was a beauty whose Swayamvar was attended by almost all the greatest warrior kings and princes of that era but it was the hero of Mahabharata, Arjun who won her in the Swayamvar.
+Her beauty was quite fiery, dark in complexion.
+Draupadi was a beauty whose Swayamvar was attended by almost all the greatest warrior kings and princes of that era.
+Still, it was the hero of Mahabharata, Arjuna, who won her in the Swayamvar.